 - Ensure that the oil and oil filter is changed, that the brakes are checked and that hoses and wiring are checked (and replace the hoses if the mechanic recommends it!)

-- When driving keep an eye on the indicator lights, watch the gauges for overheating, oil pressure etc., listen for unusual noises, feel for unusual vibrations or the tendency for the car to wander or steer to one side or abnormal when braking.
+- When driving keep an eye on the indicator lights, watch the gauges for overheating, oil pressure etc., listen for unusual noises, feel for unusual vibrations or the tendency for the car to wander or steer to one side or abnormal movement when braking.
 If you notice any of these things get a service, don’t leave it until something breaks down.

 - Apart from regular servicing, take your car to be serviced if it uses more fuel than usual, is difficult to start, runs rough, leaves oil or coolant on the driveway or blows smoke.